melanieihuei/dsp-project0/README.md

 ## Introduction

 This project is to implement a basic word counter in Apache Spark and result in a customized word-count dictionary.
-According to the books inputted, the word counter will detect the words, record the corresponding counts, elminate the stopwords, filter out the punctuations, and provide the top `N` most frequent words in a dictionary.
-Otherwise, depends on the TF-IDF of each specific word, the counter will also produce the top `n` words with highest TF-IDF scores.
+According to the books inputted, the word counter will detect the words, record the corresponding counts, elminate the stopwords, filter out the punctuations, and provide the top `n` most frequent words in a dictionary.
+Otherwise, depends on the TF-IDF of each specific word, the counter will also produce the top `t` words with highest TF-IDF scores.

 ## Datasets